 The Cricket Ground Chapel.
 Photograph taken in the 1900’s. (courtesy of Ilkeston Reference Library).

-(The Cricket Ground Chapel) was a place of worship until 1859 or thereabouts, and was the South Street Sunday School until 1867.
+“The Cricket Ground Chapel was a place of worship until 1859 or thereabouts, and was the South Street Sunday School until 1867” recalls Adeline.
+The chapel later served as a livery stable and in 1898 was used as a joiner’s workshop.
+It was demolished about 1920.